scottc-bio/CJRS-protocols/protocols/media/fungal_LCFM.md

 4. Add 80 mL dH2O and stir with a magnetic stirrer until fully dissolved

-5. Combine solutions 1 and 2 in a 250 mL duran bottle
+5. Combine solutions 1 and 2 in a 250 mL bottle

 6. Adjust the pH with KOH to pH 6.5 by initially using KOH pellets, and then 1 M KOH to gradually increase the pH to the final 6.5